 By this time, last year, Split and Get Out had already stomped through the box office and become two of the year’s top earners in the horror category.
-This year, John Krasinski and his monsters have made A Quiet Place this year’s spring surprise at the box office.
+This year, John Krasinski and his monsters have made A Quiet Place this year’s spring surprise at the box office, and Toni Collette entered the canon of cinema’s most terrifying mothers.
 But crowded around that populist blockbuster is a field of sci-fi thrillers, genre-bending mysteries, social commentary, and exuberantly nihilistic violence that will make you weep for the future — but also stand up and cheer for the present in horror cinema.
 Here are the best movies in the genre so far in 2018.

 If you weren’t sure Annihilation was going to be a horror movie, the human bear scream should have dismissed all your uncertainty.
 The most visually arresting film of the year — about a team of scientists who cross into a self-contained, Earth-bound alternate dimension to unpack the mysteries within — is also, as Vulture’s Angelica Jade Bastién put it, “a masterwork I felt in my nerve endings, a brutal, gorgeous meditation on the rigors of depression and the human impulse toward self-destruction.”
 The set-piece scares in Annihilation are practically avante-garde in their execution (crawling eel intestines, the exploded Technicolor body, that bear), but the movie’s true weight comes from its unflinching look into existential terror.

 A Quiet Place